Jaapze/supply-demand-ga/README.md

 ----- | -----------
 CHANCE_OF_MUTATION | chance of mutation per gene POOL_SIZE | Size of population per generation
-ELITISM | This will transfer the parents to the next generation
+ELITISM | Transfer the parents to the next generation MAX_STAGNANT | Max amount of stagnant

 You can also change $maxStagnant (found in index.php for now).
 This defines the max amount of stagnant.